All images enlarge in a new window with a click; all blue text is clickable.

 Click here if you want an interactive Google map of the above that you can zoom in on.

-After checking out a number of organized bicycling trips in Cuba, I decided that what I really wanted was something a bit more challenging and less dependent on sag wagons that these trips offered.
+After checking out a number of organized bicycling trips in Cuba, I decided that what I really wanted was something a bit more challenging and less dependent on support vehicles that these trips offered.
 The organized tours do offer a great opportunity to do some cycling without the need to organize anything.
-This is great for anyone who does not have a lot of time or inclination to do the pre-trip research and planning.
+This is great for anyone who does not have a lot of time or the inclination to do pre-trip research and planning.
 I actually like doing that kind of stuff (maybe the fact that I was a school teacher for 35 years has something to do with the desire to be in control of all the details!)
 Also, doing it on my own gets me away from that English-language bubble I would be experiencing Cuba in if I were to do it with a group of fellow cyclists from the U.K. or North America.
 This way I’ll be forced to do all the asking and negotiating by myself in Spanish instead of having a tour leader do it all for me.

 The favourite destination of tour companies- west to Vinales from Havana is always a possibility for some future trip.
 Compared to the road from Baracoa to Guantanamo or the one from Santiago to Pilon, it sounds pretty flat and tame, which may be why touring companies like it, given that they have to take into account that they will have a whole range of clients, some of whom will not be in the best of shape .
 Bike tours cater to the average.
 If you’re an avid cyclist you’ll probably get a bit impatient with the pace of the trip and the fact that the slowest people get to set it.